charliecalvert/CloudNotes/Assignments/AngularBasicUnitTests.md

 });
 ```

+This code sets up a Jasmine Test Suite called 'Angular Basic Tests'.
+We will place two things inside these suite:

+- Our tests.
+  - These begin with a call to the function **it()**
+- Code to set up and tear down the environment in which we want our suites to run
+  - These include calls to **beforeEach()** and **afterEach()**.
+Those methods are called before and after each test.

-We add code to load our Angular module:
+Here we add code to load our Angular module before each test:

 ```javascript
 describe('Angular Basic Tests', function() {